realworldocaml/book/en/concurrent-programming-with-async.md

 Even though `noalloc_busy_loop` was running in a different thread, it didn't let `log_delays` run at all.

-DANGER WILL ROBINSON.
-Why doesn't this work as I expect?
-Did the compiler change somehow?

 Overall, combining Async and threads is quite tricky, but it can be done safely and easily if you follow the following hold:

-- There is no shared state between the various threads involved.
+- There is no shared mutable state between the various threads involved.
 - The computations executed by `In_thread.run` do not make any calls to the async library.